spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

    ![View of the cluster details page with the side drawer extended that contains the kubectl commands](/clusters_pcg_deploy-pcg-k8s_kubectl-cmds-view.png)

-7. Close the slide-out panel when you have copied both commands.
+7. Close the slide-out panel when you have copied and issued both commands.
 The PCG Overview page **Cluster Status** field will display **Pending** while the PCG is deploying.
 The deployment is complete when the **Cluster Status** field displays the status **Running**.